Realtime-Relay/relayx-js/README.md

      * @param {string} topic - Name of event
      * @returns {boolean} - If topic is valid or not
 5. sleep()<br>
 Pauses code execution for a user defined time.
 Time passed into the method is in milliseconds.
+This is an async function.